 Graphical AWS Ground Station console

-AWS Ground Station provides an easy to use graphical console that allows you to enter the data that uniquely identifies your satellite and where it is located, enter which antenna locations you want to schedule, communicate and schedule antenna time for selected satellites.
-You can review, cancel and reschedule contact reservations up to 15 minutes prior to scheduled antenna times.
+AWS Ground Station provides an easy to use graphical console that allows you to reserve contacts and antenna time for your satellite communications.
+You can review, cancel, and reschedule contact reservations up to 15 minutes prior to scheduled antenna times.